This post contains affiliate links.

 - Preheat a hot griddle or skillet over medium heat.

-- Add the cottage cheese, eggs, water, vanilla, oil and cinnamon to the blender and blend until smooth.
+- Add the cottage cheese, eggs, water, vanilla, oil and cinnamon and blend until smooth.

-- Cook on one side until bubbles begin to appear on the surface of the pancake.
+- Pour about ¼ cup batter onto griddle to form pancake.
+Cook on one side until bubbles begin to appear on the surface of the pancake.
 Flip and cook on the other side until golden.

 - Serve with fresh fruit and real maple syrup, or a low sugar syrup.